Using statements and ratios to assess financial success

 The debt-to-equity ratio is $300,000 divided by $700,000, which is 0.43, which again is satisfactory.

 When you hear a business is highly leveraged, it has high debt relative to its equity.
 For instance, if the leverage of your farm is 2.0, it means creditors have invested $2 in your business for every $1 that you have.
 Generally, lenders aren’t comfortable adding more debt to an already highly leveraged business.
-They risk losing more than the owner if the business failed.
-But, if your leverage is low, you have strong equity and will have more financing options for new opportunities.
+They risk losing more than the owner if the business fails.
+But, if your leverage is low, you have strong equity and will have the ability to financing new opportunities.

-The operating expense ratio (OER) measures an operation’s variable costs relative to its gross revenue.
+The cost of production ratio (CoPR) measures an operation’s variable costs relative to its gross revenue.

-OER = Total Operating Expenses / Gross Revenue
+CoPR = Total Direct Variable Expenses / Gross Revenue

-Operating expenses are variable costs such as labour, feed, crop protection products, fuel, maintenance, insurance and repairs.
-Loan payments, depreciation, property taxes, land rent expense and capital improvements are not included in operating expenses.
+Direct variable expenses are corelated to the size of the operation such as labour, feed, crop protection products, fuel, and crop/livestock insurance.
+Amounts such as loan payments, depreciation, property taxes, land rent expense and capital improvements are not part of the Cost of Production ratio as they are fixed in nature.

-If your OER is 60%, it indicates that you’re spending 60% of revenue on variable expenses – 60 cents out of every dollar.
-If your OER is too high, it reduces the revenue available to cover fixed costs and build equity.
+If your CoPR is 60%, it indicates that you’re spending 60% of revenue on variable expenses or 60 cents out of every dollar.
+If your CoPR is too high, it reduces the cash available to cover fixed costs and build equity.

-Different sectors within agriculture typically have different OERs.
+Different sectors within agriculture typically have different CoPRs.
 This ratio is best used to capture what’s happening in an operation over several years.
-The OER increases when expenses rise more rapidly than income.
-The ratio should be used in conjunction with other ratios to accurately assess overall financial health.
+The CoPR increases when expenses rise more rapidly than revenue.
+The ratio should be used in conjunction with other ratios to accurately assess overall financial health and look at trends over time for your operation.

-Reducing total operating expenses without damaging gross income improves a farm’s efficiency.
+Reducing direct variable expenses without losing gross revenue improves a farm’s efficiency.
 There are many ways to do this, but it takes proactive management and attention to detail.
-Some examples include doing more of your equipment repairs and buying fertilizer well in advance of seeding when prices are usually lower.
+An example would be buying fertilizer well in advance of seeding when prices are typically lower.

 Return-on-Assets Ratio

 The Return-On-Assets ratio (ROA) is a measure of farm profitability relative to total assets.
 The higher your ratio, the better you are leveraging assets to turn a profit.
-While there’s no ideal ROA, a higher ROA makes it easier to service debt.
+While there’s no ideal ROA, a higher ROA makes it easier to service debt and ultimately increase your equity in the business.

 ROA = Net income / Total assets